othy1010/kompose-extension/README.md

 ### Commands

-- `kompose.multiStep`: Trigger a multi-step quick pick action to transform a file.
+- `kompose.generate`: Trigger a multi-step quick pick action to transform a file.

 ## Installation